WhiskerWeirdo/BanterBrain-Buddy/README.md

 ## Roadmap

 ### KNOWN ISSUES
+0.0.2
 - [ ] Wav file in use error sometimes on TTS
+0.0.3
-- [ ] Twitch client won't die after you started the "Test"
+- [ ] Twitch chat client won't die after you started the "Test"
+- [ ] Twitch Auth Token needs refresh instead of re-auth
-- [ ] You need to sign up to https://dev.twitch.com and get a application ClientID & Secret to build BBB yourself
+- [ ] You need to sign up to https://dev.twitch.tv and get a application ClientID & Secret to build BBB yourself

 ### 0.0.3 TODO
 - [X] Get OAUTH token from Twitch
 - [X] Connect to Twitch
 - [X] Read Twitch chat
-- [ ] Respond to specified Twitch command
+- [X] Respond to specified Twitch command ($tts <text>)
+- [X] Store the settings for Twitch in the config

 ### Short term roadmap
 - [X] 0.0.1 MVP where STT-> ChatGPT ->TTS works with PTT
 - [X] 0.0.2 MVP use non-default audio devices for input/output
 - [ ] 0.0.3 MVP ability to read Twitch chat and react to specifyable chat command
 - [ ] 0.0.4 MVP Azure TTS/STT support
-- [ ] 0.0.5 MVP ability to read Twitch chat and react to alerts (read out alert and give reaction) & use bits and channel points for events (pubsub probably)
+- [ ] 0.0.5 ALPHA make Twitch client in a class, react to alerts in TTS (read out alert and give reaction) & use bits and channel points for events (pubsub probably)
+- [ ] 0.0.5.1 ALPHA INSTALLABLE ALPHA BUILD
-- [ ] 0.0.6 MVP Google & OpenAI Whisper TTS support
+- [ ] 0.0.6 ALPHA Google & OpenAI Whisper TTS support
-- [ ] 0.0.7 MVP Error handling & Code documentation
+- [ ] 0.0.7 ALPHA Error handling & Code documentation
-- [ ] 0.0.8 MVP clean up code: use logger; make TTS/STT, Twitch etc. in their own class(es)
+- [ ] 0.0.8 ALPHA clean up code: use Logger; make TTS/STT in their own class(es)
 - [ ] 0.0.9 - reserved -
-- [ ] 0.1.0 Installable Beta build release
+- [ ] 0.1.0 BETA Installable Beta build release